AlisAquilae/Academia/content/Notes/Literature Notes/Multivariate Mathematics Applied/Mathematics that Works 5-Chapter 2-Integration in Two or Three Dimensions.md

 ## 2.2.3 Integration Over a Rectangle (Skipped)

-## 2.2.4 Double Integrals ad Iterative Integrals
+## 2.2.4 Double Integrals and Iterative Integrals
 For a rectangular domain bounded by the lines  $x=a, x=b, y=c$ and $y=d$

 $$